nodesman/indian-narrative/south-korea-narrative.md

 ---

-### Strategic Implication for India: Closing the Gap
+### The Individual's Playbook: Closing the Gap

 The opportunity is immense, but it requires a two-pronged approach.

-1.  **Embrace the Top-Level Partnership:** We must continue to build the strategic, economic, and technological partnership with the Korean government and its corporations.
+1.  **Embrace the Top-Level Partnership:** In professional settings, leverage the powerful strategic narrative of partnership.
-2.  **Confront the Social Prejudice:** We must be honest about the social challenges.
-The long-term solution is to use the strength of the top-level partnership to drive more cultural exchange, tourism, and educational ties.
-Increased exposure and interaction is the most powerful antidote to the ignorance that fuels prejudice.
+2.  **Be Prepared for the Social Prejudice:** Understand the cultural context for the prejudice.
+Do not be shocked by it.
+Use our **<a href="/indian-narrative/framework-for-action/">Framework for Action</a>** to assess and respond to individual situations.
+The long-term goal is to use the strength of the top-level partnership to drive the cultural exchange needed to break down prejudice at the bottom.

-The South Korean narrative is a test of our diplomatic skill.
-We must be clear-eyed about the challenges while strategically capitalizing on the immense opportunities.